weiwenchen2022/utils/README.md

 # utils

-This module contains some Go libraries for slices, maps, channels, ..., based on Go Generics for.
+This module contains some Go libraries for slices, maps, channels, ..., based on Go Generics.

 ### Installation